"The most sophisticated people I know—inside, they are all children."

 The arts center, designed by Phoenix Architecture with renovation work by Design Build Solutions, took less than a year to finish.
 Dance and art studios, offices, music rooms, dressing areas, event spaces, a 135-seat theater, a puppet workshop, storage, and a smart classroom were all included in the remodel.

 Historic preservation wasn't ignored, either.
 Also included in the remodel were irreplaceable sections of the original building; features such as a vaulted ceiling entrance outfitted with one-of-a-kind tile molds, a polished cork floor, original light fixtures, and a staggeringly beautiful Rookwood tile staircase were all incorporated into the updated layout.

 "We wanted to keep and restore [those original features] within the context of this new purpose," Rodger says.

 Blair Bartish, CLP's education center director, is especially fond of how those details found a way into the renovation.
 "It's great because it's like living in an old home, but without having to actually fix anything," she laughs.

-The Madcap Education Center had a soft opening in December 2018 and is now ready for regular programming.
+The Madcap Education Center had a soft opening in December 2018.
 Take a virtual tour in the photo gallery above to see previews of all the spaces—both public and private—for a taste of how Madcap's new arts center has revitalized a piece of Westwood history for all to enjoy.